You can use the devices filter panel and search bar to search for devices in your organization.

 Select the OS drop-down menu.
 There are different options for using this filter:

-Use the search bar at the top to find individual OS names.
+Use the search bar above the list of OSes to find individual OS names.

 Select the checkbox(es) to add the OS name from the search results.